tirmisula/tirmisula.github.io/content/posts/transformer-model.md

     \end{align*}
     $$

-    The first operator computes weighted average of similarities of different word embeddings.
+    The first operator indicates weighted sum (based on normalized similarity weights) of all word embeddings.
+In other words, the output is a weighted average representation of all input tokens.

 2. Position-Wise Feed-Forward